UniFlow: A Unified Pixel Flow Tokenizer for Visual Understanding and Generation: Experiments

 \textbf{Datasets.} For the unified tokenizer, we utilize the 1.2M ImageNet-1K \citep{imagenet} training set for efficient adaptation training.
 To enable a fair comparison, we subsequently evaluate UniFlow's performance on the ImageNet-50K validation set and the MS-COCO 2017 \citep{mscoco} validation set.
 For multimodal understanding, we employ the Pretrain-558K and Instruction-665K datasets as \citep{llava1.5} for training.
 For the UniFlow-XL variant, we utilize the approximately 6M subset from LLaVA-OneVision \citep{Llava-onevision}.
 We evaluate our models on a comprehensive suite of vision-language benchmarks, including MMVet \citep{mmvet}, POPE \citep{pope}, VQAv2 \citep{vqav2}, GQA \citep{gqa}, TextVQA \citep{textvqa}, MMBench \citep{mmbench}, and MME \citep{mme}.
 For visual generation, we train UniFlow on ImageNet-1K.
 To further verify UniFlow’s performance on downstream vision tasks, we perform linear probing experiments for classification, object detection, depth estimation, and semantic segmentation, with models evaluated on ImageNet-1K, MS-COCO 2017, NYU-Depth-v2 \citep{nyudepthv2}, and ADE20K \citep{ade20k}.

-\textbf{Settings.} In our experiments, we employ four variants of the UniFlow Tokenizer, initialized with different semantic teacher models and encoders: DFN-CLIP ViT-L/14-224 \citep{dfnclip}, SigLIP2 ViT-L/16-256 \citep{siglip2}, DINOv2 ViT-L/14-378 \citep{dinov2}, and InternViT-300M/14-448 \citep{internvl}.
+\textbf{Settings.} In our experiments, we employ four variants of the UniFlow Tokenizer, initialized with different semantic teacher models and encoders: DFN-CLIP ViT-L/14-224 \citep{dfnclip}, SigLIP2 ViT-L/16-256 \citep{siglip2}, DINOv2 ViT-L/14-378 \citep{dinov2}, and InternViT-300M/14-448 \citep{internvl} , derived from the pretrained InternVL3-2B-Instruct \citep{internvl3} .
 The distillation default use $\beta=2$, while the latent space dimension is set to $\hat{d}=64$.
 For lightweight flow decoder, we adopt global transformer blocks of 6 layer followed with an MLP head.
 All models are trained for 30 epochs with global batch size 512 and fixed learning rate 2e-4.
 All reported reconstruction performance is based on one-step euler inference.
 All experiments were conducted on A800 GPUs with PyTorch.
 More details in the Appendix \ref{appendix:impl}.